toddledev/documentation/docs/10-variables/01-overview/index.md

 - User preferences for the current session

 ## Variable scope
-Variables in toddle follow strict scoping rules to maintain component independence.
+Variables in Nordcraft follow strict scoping rules to maintain component independence.
 They are only accessible within the component or page where they are defined.
 This means parent and child components cannot access each other's variables.

 This encapsulation provides significant benefits:
 - Prevents unexpected side effects